tomasherceg/dotvvm-docs/Pages/advanced-exception-filters.md

 ## Exception Filters

-> The API of action filters has been changed in DotVVM 1.1.
-See the [Upgrading from DotVVM 1.0](/docs/tutorials/how-to-start-upgrade-from-1-0/1-1) page for more information.
+> The API of action filters has been changed in DotVVM 2.0.
+See the [Upgrading to DotVVM 2.0](/docs/tutorials/how-to-start-upgrade-to-2-0/2-0#action-filters) page for more information.

 If you want to handle exceptions, there is a class called `ExceptionFilterAttribute`.
 It derives from the `ActionFilterAttribute` and it adds the `OnCommandExceptionAsync` method.

-The `OnCommandExceptionAsync` is called whenever an error occurs in a method triggered by the `{command: ...}` or `{staticCommand: ...}` bindings.
+The `OnCommandExceptionAsync` is called whenever an error occurs in a method triggered by the [Command Binding](/docs/tutorials/basics-command-binding/{branch}) or [Static Command Binding](/docs/tutorials/basics-static-command-binding/{branch}).

-The `ActionFilterAttribute` class then defines the `OnPageExceptionAsync` method.
-This method is called when any other exception occurs when the page is being processed.
+The `ActionFilterAttribute` class then defines the `OnPageExceptionAsync` and `OnPresenterExceptionAsync` methods.
+These methods are called when any other exception occurs when the page or presenter is being processed.
 In most cases, it catches the exceptions in the `Init`, `Load` and `PreRender` in the viewmodel, and the exceptions that occur during the rendering or serialization phases.

 ```CSHARP
 using System;